 We learn about his family’s eviction when he was just four years of age and their subsequent emigration to Lancashire where, at age 12, he lost an arm working in Stellfoxe’s Victoria Cotton Mill in Baxenden.

 All the pivotal moments in Davitt’s political career are recalled by the museum’s excellent exhibits.
-From his early political involvement with the Fenians in England, which led to his imprisonment in solitary confinement, and the founding of the Land League in Castlebar in 1879.
+His early political involvement with the Fenians in England led to his imprisonment in solitary confinement, and the founding of the Land League in Castlebar in 1879.

 Through the many exhibits of his writings, letters, and speeches, and the posters and pamphlets that rallied the downtrodden tenant farmers the Land League struggle is brought to life.